YubiKey 5 CSPN Series Specifics

 CSPN Mode Configuration

-Additionally, as described in the YubiKey 5 CSPN security target [RD9], the YubiKey can also be used in a CSPN approved mode of operation.
+As described in the YubiKey 5 CSPN security target [RD9], the YubiKey can be used in a CSPN approved mode of operation.

-The specific configurations required in order to achieve a CSPN approved mode are described in the sections below, divided by application.
+The specific configurations required to achieve a CSPN-approved mode are described in the sections below, organized by application.

-For each section there is a summary of the YubiKey application, how to operate it in a CSPN approved mode, and how the the application can be technically configured.
+For each section there is a summary of the YubiKey application, how to operate it in a CSPN-approved mode, and how the the application can be configured.

 Listing the Applications on the YubiKey 5

-To obtain a list of all applications on the YubiKey 5, you can use ykman’s command line YubiKey Manager.
-To do so, in a command prompt, execute the command ykman info
+To obtain a list of all applications on the YubiKey 5, use ykman to execute the ykman info

-The output will contain general information about the YubiKey 5, such as the current firmware version, but also all of the available applications, both enabled and disabled.
-(The Security Domain application is hidden for the user and therefore not listed byYKMan.)
+The output contains general information about the YubiKey 5, such as the current firmware version, but also all of the available applications, both enabled and disabled.
 An example of this command is shown in the screenshot below.

 Password Strength

-It is highly recommended to adhere to ANSSI’s guidelines on password strength whenever applicable, as it pertains to any of the YubiKey 5 applications.
+Adherence to ANSSI’s guidelines on password strength is highly recommended whenever applicable, particularly with any of the YubiKey 5 applications.

 Configuration Environment

-With regards to the configuration of the YubiKey, it can be performed in two different areas:
+Configuration of the YubiKey can be performed in two different areas:

 One-Time Password - OTP